 Visually rich presentation and letter writing workshop for those tough to write correspondence such as condolence letters, letters of regret, Dear John letters, I quit and your fired letters.
-Two hour duration.
-This 2016 class is scheduled during the week-long Conservator’s Holiday May 16-20.
+Two-hour duration.
+In Spring 20a8 this class was given to 35 staff members of OXO corporation in New York City and during the week-long Conservator’s Holiday May 16-20.

 This class is about creating those hard to write letters no one wants to actually sit down and compose, generally referred to in this series as letters of regret, and individually described as: The “I regret to inform you” letter.
 The “I quit” or “you’re fired” letter.
 The “Dear John” letter.
 And also, the various forms of condolence letters including bereavement acknowledgments.